Tania Pérez Córdova

 Tove Storch

-Danish artist Tove Storch's (b.
+Tove Storch’s (b.
 1981) artistic project can be viewed as a continuous investigation of sculptural possibilities.
-Her works challenges the viewer’s perception of space and reality and ask questions to what sculpture is and what it’s able to do.
-In a combination of a tight minimal expression and delicate, fragile materials her works give physical shape to complex reflections on form, time and space.
+Her works challenge the viewer’s perception of space and reality, posing questions about what sculpture is and what it can do.
+Combining a tight minimal expression with delicate, fragile materials, her works give physical shape to complex reflections on form, time, and space.
+Her mode of expression is positioned between the strictly formal and something directly connected to the body and emotions.

 SUPERFLEX